OmniDeck - Unified Chart Overlay¶

 The Condition: User enables all 10 systems at once on a single chart, especially on lower timeframes (5m, 15m).

-Context: Omnideck provides 10 systems because different traders need different tools, not because everyone should use all 10 simultaneously.
-Most profitable users run 3-5 systems they deeply understand.
-More systems β better decisions beyond a certain point.
+Context: OmniDeck provides 10 systems because different users need different tools, not because everyone should use all 10 simultaneously.
+Most effective users run 3-5 systems they deeply understand.
+More systems ≠ better analysis beyond a certain point.

 TD Sequential in Strong Parabolic Trends¶